-The following article on best things to do in Guadeloupe is a guest post by Dominika
+The following article on best things to do in Guadeloupe is authored by Dominika

 The Caribbean represents an amazingly diverse region.